flink-extended/feathub-examples/flink-read-write-mysql/README.md

    - price, the new price of this item.
    - timestamp, time when the new price is used for this item.

-2. For each item price event, save the event into a Redis cluster.
-If a feature with the same item_id has been saved to Redis before, and the incoming event has a larger timestamp than the existing one, FeatHub would update the price and timestamp values of the entry in Redis with that of the incoming event.
+2. For each item price event, save the event into a MySQL cluster.
+If a feature with the same item_id has been saved to MySQL before，FeatHub will update the price and timestamp values of the entry in MySQL.

-3. Read the latest item prices from the Redis cluster and use them to create an `OnDemandFeatureView` to provide online serving.
+3. Read the latest item prices from the MySQL cluster and use them to create an `OnDemandFeatureView` to provide online serving.
 In this example, the features displayed by online serving are printed out in the terminal.